 Our recommendation for coconut oil:

-Olive Oil: Olive oil is rich in vitamins A, E, and antioxidants.
+Olive oil is rich in vitamins A, E, and antioxidants and is a wonderful natural ingredient.
 It also helps protect the keratin in your hair and seals in moisture while removing the buildup of sebum that impedes the formation of new hair follicles and hinders hair growth.
 It can also be used in the treatment of split ends and other things like dandruff.
 When dealing with dandruff, mix with lemon juice.
 Dandruff is typically caused by dry, flaky skin.
 The acidic properties in lemon juice help loosen dandruff while the olive oil moisturizes the newest layer of skin.
 Mix equal amounts of olive oil, lemon juice, and water to treat dandruff, just a few tablespoons of each will work.
 Massage into a damp scalp, leave for 20 minutes, rinse, and shampoo.
 Don’t use this treatment more than once a week.

 Our recommendation for olive oil: